scambier/ecs-machina/docs/guides/component.md

 # Component

 Components are the data of your game.
-They must represent a "block" of related fields, on which the Systems will act.
+They are "blocks" of related fields, on which the Systems will act.
 They are simple JavaScript objects that must implement the `BaseComponent` interface.
 This interface makes sure that all your Components have a `_type` property.

 ## The `_type`'s role